JosephLai241/URS/README.md

  - Comment Count
  - Text

 The file names will follow this format: `"r-SUBREDDIT-POST_CATEGORY DATE.[FILE_FORMAT]"`

-If you have searched for a specific keyword in a Subreddit, file names are formatted as such: `"r-SUBREDDIT-Search-'KEYWORD' DATE.[FILE_FORMAT]"`
+If you have searched for keywords in a Subreddit, file names are formatted as such: `"r-SUBREDDIT-Search-'KEYWORDS' DATE.[FILE_FORMAT]"`

-## Scraping Redditors
+## Redditors

 `$ ./scraper.py -u USER N_RESULTS --FILE_FORMAT`

 You can also scrape Redditor profiles and specify how many results are returned.

-Redditor scrapes will include the following attributes of each user:
+Redditor scrapes will include the following Redditor attributes:

 - Name
 - Fullname